umccr/umccrise/workflow.md

 8. If the number of events is over 10k (e.g. FFPE), keep only tiers 1-2-3
 9. For tiers 3-4:
     a. require split or paired reads support of at least 5x,
     b. for low frequency variants (<10% at both breakpoints), require read support of at least 10x,
     c. require paired reads support to be higher than split read support for BND events
 10. Unless FFPE, feed the variants into PURPLE to recover SVs from copy number transitions
 11. Report tiered variants in the UMCCR cancer report.

 [ ] _TODO: BPI is the problematic bit here.
 Have to rely on us shipping it / can't link to a source.
 Maybe just cite the Hartwig paper.
-Peter, can you go over this section and compare against your detailed notes?
-Same as with other sections: harmonize gene lists and link to actual data (e.g., APPRIS transcripts)_
+Peter, can you go over this section and compare against your detailed notes? -> Link to Conda & Hartwig paper_

 ## Somatic CNV